gcivil-nyu-org/fall2019-cs-gy-6063-team-five_fries/README.md

 # Team FiveFries Project Repository (NYCityStreet)

+## Testing Day!

+### Account Creation

+We encourage everyone to create their own (or multiple!) user accounts for testing day.
+The telephone field is no longer mandatory
+(unless you feel like it) and we have removed the restriction on different account types; so any one particular account can be a Tenant, Renter, and/or a Landlord.
+Please make sure to sign up with a valid email address that you have access to as you will not be able to log in until you have confirmed your account via email.
+All emails for account activation and password resets (done from the login page) will be sent out from `team.five.fries@gmail.com`.

+For test day, we encourage everyon to test out the limits of our search functionality to see where it breaks.
+We have pulled in a large number of apartment locations from our data sources so there should be plenty for people to find.
+Unfortunately though the APIs that are accessible to us do not provide images for locations, so other than those that are user uploaded most apartments will not have a locally stored picture.

+We also encourage everyone to test the functionality surrounding apartment uploading, editing, favoriting, and reviewing.
+What happens when you try to upload multiple apartments to the same place, or when a location has a ton of reviews, or when multiple users try to claim to be the landlord for a building?
+Let us know!

+## Build Status

 [![Build Status](https://travis-ci.com/gcivil-nyu-org/fall2019-cs-gy-6063-team-five_fries.svg?token=SEGpBz7LdWjrjw6AhUsE&branch=master)](https://travis-ci.com/gcivil-nyu-org/fall2019-cs-gy-6063-team-five_fries)
 [![Coverage Status](https://coveralls.io/repos/github/gcivil-nyu-org/fall2019-cs-gy-6063-team-five_fries/badge.svg?branch=master&service=github)](https://coveralls.io/github/gcivil-nyu-org/fall2019-cs-gy-6063-team-five_fries?branch=master)

 ## Heroku instance
 - [production](http://master-branch.herokuapp.com/)
 - [integration](https://develop-branch.herokuapp.com)

 ## Set up
 ### Environment variables